julia-vscode/docs/docs/src/userguide/profiler.md

 Julia comes with it's own [sampling profiler](https://docs.julialang.org/en/v1/stdlib/Profile/) and there are [various packages](https://github.com/timholy/FlameGraphs.jl) to visualize these profile traces.

-The VS Code extension comes with it's own profile viewer.
+The VS Code extension comes with it's own profile viewer that can be used to profile execution time (`@profview`) and allocations (`@profview_allocs`).
 Profiling the example function from the [ProfileView.jl readme](https://github.com/timholy/ProfileView.jl)
 ```julia
 function profile_test(n)
     for i = 1:n